Hone logo

 Maximum Depth of a Binary Tree

-Given the root of a binary tree, determine its maximum depth.
-The maximum depth is the number of nodes along the longest path from the root node down to the farthest leaf node.
-This is a fundamental concept in understanding tree structures and is crucial for various tree algorithms and analyses.
+Determining the maximum depth of a binary tree is a fundamental problem in tree traversal and a common interview question.
+The depth of a tree is the number of nodes along the longest path from the root node to the farthest leaf node.
+This problem is useful for understanding tree structures and recursive algorithms.

 Problem Description

-• The function should accept the root node of a binary tree as input.
+Expected behavior: The function should take the root node of a binary tree as input and return an integer representing the maximum depth.

 Examples